Full description

 Theory underpinning this outcome

-Sense of place is generated from the meanings that are associated with a place (Tuan 1977, Poe, M., Donatuto, J., & Satterfield, T. (2016) which can be based on physical setting and the experiences we have in a place (Stedman, 2003, Tuan 1977).
-Central to sense of place are the emotional connections between people and place (Moore and Graefe 1994).
+Sense of place is generated from the meanings that are associated with a place (Tuan, 1977; Poe, Donatuto and Satterfield, 2016) which can be based on physical setting and the experiences we have in a place (Stedman, 2003, Tuan, 1977).
+Central to sense of place are the emotional connections between people and place (Moore and Graefe, 1994).
 The meanings connected with a place are often developed over time and linked to social and spiritual connections and environmental learning (Ingold, 2000).
 Sense of place can be linked to the notion of authenticity (Sepe, 2013) in that a place is “unique, distinctive and rooted in the local” (Southworth and Ruggeri, 2010).
 Positive meaning and connection to a place is in part dependent on the experiences it affords people who spend time there (Ingold, 2000).
-The development of a sense of place is influenced by a person’s culture as the meanings that are shared within a culture form the basis upon which a sense of place is constructed (Steadman 2003).
+The development of a sense of place is influenced by a person’s culture as the meanings that are shared within a cultural form the basis upon which a sense of place is constructed (Steadman 2003).
 One study found that people’s sense of place was derived from four dimensions: ‘place making activities, cultural and familial heritage, personal and emotional experiences, and social-relational connections.’
 (Poe, Donatuto and Satterfield, 2016).
 Attachment to place has been found to be significant for personal and community sense of belonging (Cuerrier et al., 2015) as well as increased desire to care for environments (Eisenhauer et al. 2000)

 Evidence that this outcome occurs

-One research study into the effects of major cultural events on a city’s inhabitants found that one the impacts was an increased sense of place and local identity.
-(Liu, 2014)
+One research study into the effects of major cultural events on a city’s inhabitants found an increased sense of place and local identity resulting from such events (Liu, 2014).

 Activities